Frequently Asked Questions (FAQs)

 What is a parallel plan?
 Do I need to have one?

 Nursing is a limited access major.
 This means we have more qualified applicants than we have space in the Pre-Licensure Program.
-56 students are admitted each semester and 70-80 typically apply.
+72 students are admitted each semester and 70-80 historically apply.
+Most recently, around 100 have applied.
 Parallel planning means planning for your current nursing major while concurrently developing an alternate plan.
 All students should develop a parallel plan.
 Visit with a nursing advisor for more details and access resources HERE.

 What are my chances of getting admitted to the Pre-Licensure Program?